danielsaidi/Cloney/README.txt

 ======

 Cloney is a Windows application that lets you clone .NET solutions with a few clicks.

-Just select a source folder that contains the original solution, as well as a target folder that should contain the clone, click a button and you're done.
+To use Cloney, just select a source folder that contains the original solution, a target folder to which it is to be cloned, then click a button and you're done.

 Cloney is currently being developed and fine-tuned a bit, but will soon be available for download.